AngeloManzatto/DRL-ContinuousControl/README.md

 ### Instructions

+Dependencies:

+To install the libraries used on this environment there is a requirements.txt file on the root folder where you can use the command pip install -r requirements.txt

+For those that uses conda there is a .yml file that you can run using the following command in order to create the proper environment: conda env create -f drlnd.yml

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!

 ### (Optional) Challenge: Crawler Environment